RahjIII/lociterm/README.md

 --delete removes the game from the db entirely.
 If suggested again, the connection will go through the full security and protocol checks, and the game will be given a new ID.

+--list-scan shows the list of games that the scanner was not able to refresh.
+DOWN means the game is considered offline permanantly, and won't be rescanned until a successful manual connection is made.

+--info <id> shows contact and status info for the game with the supplied id.

 ## CLIENT DOCS